DavidLXu/MathY/README.md

 From the very beginning, MathY is designed not to use any third-party libraries, and these functions are implemented purely with python grammas without even `import math`.

-There may be some precision issues, but since MathY is a educational math library, every functions is in a clearly defined way.
-It's really nice when seeing how math skyscraper is built using only basic python language properties, and it's a great way to gain a better understanding of mathematics.
+There may be some precision issues, but since MathY is an educational math library, every function is in a clearly-defined way.
+It's really nice when seeing how the math skyscraper is built using only basic python language properties, and it's a great way to gain a better understanding of mathematics.

 ## Algebra

 Algebra is an important part of math, especially for math beginners, where it is full of variables and unknowns, and it is pretty hard to implement from scratch.
-If you have to need to solve symbolic algebra problem, please use sympy.
+If you need to solve symbolic algebra problems, please use sympy.

 ## Calculus